Kreyu/data-table-bundle/docs/reference/columns/types/_column_options.md

 If you want to add extra attributes to an HTML column header representation (`<th>`) you can use the attr option.
 It's an associative array with HTML attributes as keys.
-This can be useful when you need to set a custom class for some column:
+This can be useful when you need to set a custom class for a column:

 ```php #
 $builder